chapel-lang/chapel/doc/rst/language/spec/types.rst

           when statesman.Churchill do
              writeln("A joke is a very serious thing.");
           when statesman.Plato do
-             { write("I only wish that wisdom were the kind of thing that flowed...");
+             { write("I only wish that wisdom were the kind of thing that flowed ");
                writeln("... from the vessel that was full to the one that was empty."); }
         }
       }